Top 30+ Celtic Symbols And Their Meanings

 Celtic Knot symbol

-The Celtic knot is nothing more than a thread twisted several times into a complex pattern.
-In general, we can assume that this is the Line of Life, a person’s life path, which is long and not easy, always with dashing turns and unexpected descents and ascents.
-At least visually, it looks like that.
-Most likely, the Celts used this pattern to designate the desire to know the truth, the meaning of their life, the way of accepting their fate as it should be.
-Undoubtedly, this ornament speaks of the entanglement of a person in the world, his twists and turns, and the search for a way out.
-There are also explanations of the pattern as a love symbol, eternity, the union of kindred souls.
+The Celtic Knot is nothing more than a thread twisted several times in a complex pattern.
+In general, we can assume that this is a line of Life, the life path of man, long and difficult, always with dashing turns and unexpected descents and ascents.
+At least, visually, it looks like this.
+Most likely, the Celts used this pattern to denote the desire to know the truth, the meaning of their lives, and a way to accept their fate as it should be.
+Undoubtedly, this ornament speaks of man’s entanglement in the world, his twists and turns, and his search for a way out.
+There are also explanations of this pattern as a symbol of love, eternity, and the union of kindred souls.

 Sailor’s Knot